General Service Medal (Canada): Appearance

-The General Service Medal is a 36 mm wide circular silver-coloured medal.
-The obverse of the medal bears the crowned effigy of the Queen of Canada with the inscription ELIZABETH II DEI GRATIA REGINA above and CANADA below.
+The General Service Medal is a 36 mm circular silver-coloured medal.
+The obverse of the medal bears the crowned effigy of the Queen of Canada with the inscription "Elizabeth II Dei gratia Regina" (Note: By the grace of God Queen) above and "Canada" below.
 The inscription is separated by small crosses pattée.
-The reverse bears a depiction of two crossed swords, an anchor, and an eagle in flight superimposed over each other, the whole surmounted by the Royal Crown and surrounded by a wreath of maple leaves.
+The reverse bears a depiction of two crossed swords, an anchor, and an eagle in flight superimposed over each other, the whole surmounted by the royal crown and surrounded by a wreath of maple leaves.

 The ribbons of the General Service Medals are 32 mm wide and the colors vary, depending on the mission.
 All of the ribbons have an 18 mm central stripe of red with 2 mm edges of white, the 5 mm edges of the ribbon are the stripes that vary.
 The Allied Force ribbon has light blue edges, the South-West Asia ribbon has green edges, and the Expeditionary ribbon has light grey edges.

 There are no bars authorized for the GSM Allied Force, but rotation bars are authorized for the GSM South-West Asia and Expedition.
 The rotation bars are silver with an oak leaf in the centre.
 A bar with five silver maple leaves is worn in lieu of a fifth bar.
 Each bar indicates a further 180 days of qualifying service.

 When the undress ribbon is worn, a maple leaf is attached to indicate the award of a rotation bar.
 A silver maple leaf indicates one rotation bar, a gold maple leaf indicates two rotation bars, and a red maple leaf indicates three rotation bars.
 In the case of more than three bars, the maple leaves are worn in a combination indicating the total number of rotation bars awarded.